Senior management: Top management

-A top management (TMT) is a specific form of which typically consists of some of the top managers in a firm.
+A top management is a specific form of which typically consists of some of the top managers in a firm.
 However, there is no clear definition to what the top management of an organization is.
 It is put together by the chief executive officer (CEO) to work on a specific task.
-In working on this task, the generally has a much higher responsibility and considerable autonomy than other types of teams.
+In working on this task, it generally has a much higher responsibility and higher autonomy than other types of teams.